csc7/PP2_CI/README.md

 <br><br>

-6. As a user, I want to have the option to send comments or questions, so I can contribute with the website devolpment and/or indicate errors or bugs.
+6. As a user, I want to have the option to send comments or questions, so I can contribute with the website development and/or indicate errors or bugs.

 | FEATURES | ACTION | EXPECTED RESULT | ACTUAL RESULT |
 | --- | --- | --- | --- |